barrel/barrel-dev-best-practices/README.md

   - what if this needs to change later?
   - what pieces can I abstract from this piece of code?
 4. Speed
-  - can I make this just as readable/maintainable in vanilla js?
   - what are the performance impacts of this code?

 * * *